Generative-Program-Analysis/coreutils-testing-instruction/README.md

 Since we have already produced the program with the POSIX/uClibc library, we do not need to specify these options when running KLEE.
-We need to use `--switch-type=simple` to lower `switch` instructions into branches, to make sure that both KLEE and LLSC treats `switch` in the same way:
+We need to use `--switch-type=simple` to lower `switch` instructions into branches, to make sure that both KLEE and GENSYM treats `switch` in the same way:

 ```bash
 klee --switch-type=simple echo_klee.ll --sym-stdout --sym-arg 8